-On my own behalf and on behalf of the members of the Board of Directors, I am pleased to extend to you all sincere thanks and gratitude for accepting the invitation to attend the ordinary General Assembly Meeting of the Company for the ended financial year 31December 2017, I am also honored with my brothers and members of the Board of Directors to put in your hands the annual report on the company's business results and Its financial statements, the governance report and the report of the Audit Committee and the report of rewards and benefits as well as the report of the Fatwa and Shariva Supervisory Board.
+Dear Shareholders, I am pleased to extend my thanks and gratitude to you for accepting our invitation to attend the Ordinary General Assembly of the Company for the financial year ended on: 31 December 2018.
+I and the brothers, Members of the Board of Directors also have the honor to present to you the annual report on the results of the company's business, its achievements, its financial statements, the report of the Governance, the report of the Audit Committee and the report of rewards and benefits as well as the report of the Fatwa and Shari'a control authority.